jonatan-parra/Habitapp-Ironhacks/README.md

 # Habitapp

 ### Keywords
-Safety, budget, recreation, transportation, map, rent house.
+Safety, market, budget, recreation, transportation, map, rent house.

 ### Description of the datasets and function design
  * [Climate Data Online](https://www.ncdc.noaa.gov/cdo-web) [data type]  [data columns used] [data amount] basic information
+ * [Parks - Chicago Park District Artworks()]https://catalog.data.gov/dataset/parks-chicago-park-district-artworks) []
  * [Y] Do you use the primary dataset ”online climate data” from data.gov?
  * [Y] [List] Are all these datasets from data.gov or data.indy.gov?
 If not, where are they coming from (links)?

 ### Brief Description
-	The moment a student seeks a safe and affordable place to rent in Chicago, Habitapp appears to give you information about the best places you could find according to your tastes and priorities
+	The moment a student seeks a safe and affordable place to rent in Chicago, Habitapp appears to give you information about the best places you could find according to your tastes and priorities.
+This search is based on your convenience, as a mode of transport and favorite places

 ### Structued description:
  * Map View:
 	1. [Y] Basic Map with specific location (your map is located in a meaningful place, city of west lafayette for example)
 	2. [Y] Markers for location of markets
-	3. [Y/N] Labels for markets' names
+	3. [Y] Labels for markets' names
-	4. [Y/N] InfoWindow to show detail information of a market
+	4. [Y] InfoWindow to show detail information of a market
 	5. [Y/N] [describe] Any other cover on the map (for example, cloud cover to show the weather effect)

  * Data Visualization: